 Substracting configurations

-Gradle allows substracting a configuration from another.
-It is possible to play with it to remove duplicate dependencies, and to modify original copy tasks to use “stripped” versions:
+Gradle allows subtracting one configuration from another.
+It is possible to use this feature to remove duplicate dependencies and modify the original copy tasks to use the “stripped” versions:

 tasks.register("copy-common-libs", Copy) {